 Lake James is just one in a series of lakes.
 Being chained together creates special considerations.
 Storms, drought, floods make the lakes ebb and flow.
 To stay up to date on the latest lake levels

-click on the links below to find out where is the lake level now.
+click to find out where is the lake level now.